 This car air freshener is so easy and cute!
 You probably have these items in the house already.
+You can easily find everything to make this at your local dollar store!
 Scroll down for the tutorial!

 DIY Car Air Freshener